KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 Structure permits motion; motion does not generate structure.
 Motive Infinity breaks stillness into expression.
 CP closes the circle where zero and infinity converge without fusion.
-All universes preserve the law; each expresses it differently.
+All expressions preserve the law; each manifests it differently.

 Sealed ⚫↺KAI↺⚫